-Here are some ways to come to grips with feelings on failure.
+Here are some ways to come to grips with feelings of failure.

 Just a heads up, this post isn’t so much about actions to take when you have experienced a failure but more to do with the feelings you might be dealing with along the way.

-Important Note – I am not a medical practitioner or trained therapist so if you are struggling with depression, anxiety or suspect you may be struggling with a mental illness, please seek help from a trained professional.
+Important Note – If you are struggling with depression, anxiety, or suspect you may be struggling with a mental illness, please seek help from a trained professional.

 Disclosure – This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
 Any compensation I receive does not affect the price you pay.

 You might not even realize you are struggling with feelings of failure.